Why Adults are Going Back to College

 There is a shift that has taken place in the recent past with respect to adults attending college.
 As a result, we have assembled vital information to help you digest the changes and respond accordingly.
 Regardless of whether you are an adult enrolled in college or a working professional considering college, it is important for you to understand changes in the marketplace.
-In this ebook, we explore the following topics:
+In this exclusive ebook, we explore a variety of critical topics adults are facing today that include the following topics:

 As time passes, we are seeing a growing number of adults attending college.
 Some adults are attending college for the first time, while others are returning to school.
 For those returning to school, it could be to complete a degree, earn an advanced degree, obtain a certification, or to achieve continuing education credits.
 Data suggests this trend of having adults attend college will only grow over time.
 In fact, an estimated 5 million adults (defined as those students over 22 years of age) will be enrolled in college by the year 2020.
 This trend begs the question: how will you respond to the growing demand from employers to earn a college education?